 Nonetheless, this allows you to adjust it to your liking and it is doctor recommended, so this option is good for a variety of neck related issues.

-Additionally, this vegan and cruelty-free pillow from Coop is moderately priced and comes with a 100-night sleep trial or your money back.
+This vegan and cruelty-free pillow from Coop Home Goods is moderately priced and comes with a 100-night sleep trial or your money back.

 It is made from rayon (derived from bamboo) and polyester, guaranteeing a luxurious experience for a great night’s sleep.